-- Save the results in a spreadsheet by right-clicking on the Print Results Wizard output and selecting Save as Microsoft Excel. - In the saved spreadsheet, sum the VFlo column to get the total discharge over the time-step (196m). - Identify the time of the last and second-to-last timesteps from the 🕒 Treeview (4.22 days) - Divide the total discharge over the final interval to calculate the average flow rate into the filter dam (46.4m/day/m)
+- Save the results in a spreadsheet by right-clicking on the Print Results Wizard output and selecting Save as Microsoft Excel. - In the saved spreadsheet, sum the VFlo column to get the total discharge over the time-step (196m3). - Identify the difference in time between the last and second-to-last timesteps from the Treeview (4.22 days) - Divide the total discharge by the final time interval to calculate the average flow rate into the filter dam ($46.4m^3/day/m$)